 - Using construction materials specific to the application

-- Providing accessories including rain hoods, transitions, support brackets and flow measuring devices
+- Providing accessories including rain hoods, transitions, support brackets, and flow measuring devices

 When fan or blower housing noise exceeds permitted levels, consider a fan sound blanket wrap or rigid cladding for reducing breakout noise.
 Noise attenuation, depending upon the fan noise spectrum, is up to 10 dBA @ 3 feet.
 Blankets are sewn in sections and assembled with Velcro fasteners to totally encompass the fan/blower casing.
-Typically they are 2 inch thick with a PVC vinyl sound barrier and fiberglass mat insulation.
+Typically they are 2 inches thick with a PVC vinyl sound barrier and fiberglass mat insulation.
 Wrapping the fan housing only, in lieu of enclosing the complete fan assembly, negates the need to ventilate the motor and minimizes floor space requirements.

-Fans and blowers can be attenuated with double walled metal casing enclosures, entrapping and absorbing the unwanted noise.
+Fans and blowers can be attenuated with double-walled metal casing enclosures, entrapping, and absorbing the unwanted noise.
 These “metal boxes” built of aluminum, galvanized or painted carbon steel, can be equipped with access doors, pipe and duct openings, and ventilation fans as necessary.
-They can be located indoors or outdoors and are designed to protect workers, allow easy access to the enclosed equipment for servicing and have minimal impact on the production process.
+They can be located indoors or outdoors and are designed to protect workers, allow easy access to the enclosed equipment for servicing, and have minimal impact on the production process.

 SysTech can help you solve fan system noise problems including: